Kevin-gram/sapUi5_Crud/README.md

 # SAPUI5 CRUD Project

- data from an online service.
+This project demonstrates CRUD (Create, Read, Update, Delete) operations in SAPUI5 by fetching and managing data from an online service.

 ## Features